acl-org/eacl-2026/_pages/calls/srw/srw.md

 ## How to submit
 There are two routes for paper submission:
 * **Direct Submission**: Papers should be submitted through OpenReview.
 Each paper will receive a minimum of three reviews.
 The review process will follow the ARR review policy.
-The submission link is [TBA].
+The submission link is [https://openreview.net/group?id=eacl.org/EACL/2026/SRW](https://openreview.net/group?id=eacl.org/EACL/2026/SRW).
 * **ACL Rolling Review (ARR) Papers**: Papers which have already been reviewed through the ARR system can be committed to the SRW.
 These papers will not be re-reviewed.
 Program Chairs will make acceptance decisions based on the ARR reviews and meta-reviews.
 ARR papers should be committed through OpenReview.
 When making a new submission, you will be able to specify the details of the ARR paper that you want to commit, including the OpenReview ID of your paper.
 The commitment site link is [TBA].